XianguiKang/ModuleQNN/README.md

 The top CNN (ModuleQNN-A) for multi-purpose forensics and detection of processing history are stored in the `ModuleQNN-A_CNN` folder.

-## citation
+## Citation

-If our code or paper helps your research or project, please cite us using:
+If our code or paper helps your research or project, please cite us:
-@article{chen2020automated,
-  title={Automated Design of Neural Network Architectures with Reinforcement Learning for Detection of Global Manipulations}, author={Chen, Yifang and Wang, Zheng and Wang, Z Jane and Kang, Xiangui}, journal={IEEE Journal of Selected Topics in Signal Processing}, year={2020}, publisher={IEEE}
+Y. Chen, Z. Wang, Z. J. Wang, X. Kang,“Automated Design of Neural Network Architectures with Reinforcement Learning for Detection of Global Manipulations”, IEEE Journal of Selected Topics in Signal Processing, vol. 20, no. 5, pp. 997-1011, Aug.
+2020.
-}